Skip to content

 Date uncertain

-The airstrip at Ko Kha is assumed to have been established by the RTAF sometime prior to 22 December 1941, which is the date that it was recorded as the existing headquarters for Wing 80 (see below).
+The airstrip at Ko Kha is assumed to have been established sometime prior to 22 December 1941, which is the date that it was recorded as the existing headquarters for Wing 80 (see below).

 1937

-The Thai government cooperated with Japan by sending the Northwest Army to help IJA troops in combat. . . .
-Wing 80 was under control of the Northwest Army and located in Ko Kha . . . [and] it moved [from Ko Kha] into place [Lampang] on 22 December 1941.5
+The Thai government cooperated with Japan by sending the Northwest Army to help IJA troops in combat. . . . [the 80th Combined Air] Wing was under control of the Northwest Army and [initially] located in Ko Kha . . . it moved [from Ko Kha] into [Lampang (Google Maps link)] on 22 December 1941.8 [and on to Chiang Rai (Google Maps link) on 27 December 1941]9

-30 April 1943: An aerial photo of Ko Kha, unusually crisp in comparison with many other images available from airport reports of that period, is here reoriented so that north is to the top of the page:8
+30 April 1943: An aerial photo of Ko Kha, unusually crisp in comparison with many other images available from airport reports of that period, is here reoriented so that north is top-of-page:14

 It is possible that the image above may actually be a negative.
-Just for argument’s sake, here is the same image with blacks and whites reversed:9
+Just for argument’s sake, here is the same image with blacks and whites reversed:15

 Neither view appears quite right.
 While the second view makes the water in the river at the bottom of the photo look like a water surface, other details do not appear so straightforward.

-A larger scale image of the map sketch above is available here…(( )) For record purposes, the runway as depicted here measures 1,500 yards (1370 m).
+A larger scale image of the map sketch above is available as footnoted.16 For record purposes, the runway as depicted here measures 1,500 yards (1370 m).

-Allied aerial photography analysts counted 10 “aircraft shelter accommodations” at the Ko Kha installation:11
+October 1943: Allied aerial photography analysts counted 10 “aircraft shelter accommodations” at the Ko Kha installation:18

 From a cursory viewing of the map sketch above, it is not clear how that number was derived.
 Detail on the aerial photo is insufficient to verify this count.